jeronimoluza/geoterminal/docs/usage.md

 ### Processing Options

-Geoterminal provides various operations that can be used individually:
+geoterminal provides various operations that can be used individually:

 ```bash
 # Geometry Operations